-If your basement windows are beneath ground level, you will need to have a well dug at the bottom of the window frame.
-This well needs to be at least 36 inches wide and 36 inches long.
+If your basement windows are under ground level, you will need to have a well dug at the base of the window frame.
+This well should be at least 36 inches wide and 36 inches long.
 If the well is more than 44 inches deep, it will need an attached ladder or steps.

-It’s not complicated to add steps when you use timber or concrete blocks in the well.
-Plus, you can incorporate several small landscaping features, like crushed rock or potted plants, to add to your curb appeal.
+Using timber or concrete blocks in the well makes it uncomplicated to add steps.
+Plus, you can add a couple small landscaping features, like crushed rock or potted plant.

-Basement windows can be placed under a deck or porch as long as there’s enough clearance for an average-sized adult to escape.
-At minimum, there should be 36 inches between the top of the window well and the bottom of the deck or porch joists.
+There should be at least 36 inches between the top of the window well and the bottom of the deck or porch joists.

 Because basement windows are an exit, they must open from the inside.
-Any screens, grilles or bars need to be removable from the inside.
-Both must be achieved without keys or tools, because time is limited in an emergency.
+Any screens, grilles or bars need to be removable from the inside without keys or tools.

-It’s also important that basement windows can open entirely.
-The window sash, or the moveable part of the window that holds the glass, shouldn’t impede the opening.
-This allows your family to quickly exit—or first responders to quickly enter.
+It’s also vital that basement windows can fully open.
+The window sash shouldn’t interfere with the opening.
+This helps your family to quickly exit—or first responders to quickly enter.

 Local requirements for basement windows may vary.
 Check with Victoria building officials to learn more about area guidelines.

-There are several styles of windows that work well for basements and meet building code requirements.
+There are several types of windows that work well for basements and meet building code requirements.

-Casement windows are a good option for homeowners with limited wall space.
-These windows operate like a door, swinging free to provide a spacious opening.
+Casement windows are a good option for not a lot of wall space.
+These windows work like a door, swinging free to provide an ample opening.

-Casement windows are opened by turning a handle.
-Pella® casement windows use a crank that tidily folds away so it won't disrupt curtains.
+Casement windows open by rotating a handle.
+Pella® casement windows incorporate a crank that folds away.
+That way, the crank won't disrupt curtains.

-Sliding windows are great for homeowners who have a big basement or want increased light.
-These windows have to be bigger because the opening is only half as wide as the window.
-This is due to the horizontal sliding sash.
+Sliding windows are great for adding more light to large basements.
+These windows have to be bigger, because the opening is only half as wide as the window.
+This is due to the sash, which slides horizontally.

-Sliding windows are opened by pushing the sash, typically from left to right.
-Some Pella models include extra-durable tandem nylon rollers, which provide even more effortless operation.
+Sliding windows open by pushing the sash from left to right.
+Some Pella models include extra-durable tandem nylon rollers.
+These rollers provide even smoother operation.